timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 201-VICTIM RIGHTS, COMPENSATION, AND ASSISTANCE/SUBCHAPTER II-VICTIMS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING.md

   * (1) administering tribal funds and programs;

-  * (2) enhancing the safety of Indian women from domestic violence, dating violence, sexual assault, stalking, and sex trafficking; and
+  * (2) enhancing the safety of Indian women from domestic violence, dating violence, sexual assault, homicide, stalking, and sex trafficking;

-  * (3) strengthening the Federal response to such violent crimes.
+  * (3) strengthening the Federal response to such violent crimes; and

+  * (4) improving access to local, regional, State, and Federal crime information databases and criminal justice information systems.

 #### (c) Annual report
 * The Attorney General shall submit to Congress an annual report on the annual consultations required under subsection (a) that—